ssato/python-anyconfig/docs/usage.rst

 Suppress logging messages from anyconfig module
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-anyconfig uses a global logger named 'anyconfig' and logging messages are suppressed by default as NullHandler was attached to the logger [#]_ .
+anyconfig uses a global logger named **anyconfig** and logging messages are suppressed by default as NullHandler was attached to the logger [#]_ .
 If you want to see its log messages out, you have to configure it (add handler and optionally set log level) like the followings.